MikdadA/Permutations-and-Combinations/README.md

-In this assignment, we will programmatically generate tables for permutations P(n, r) and combinations C(n, r), as well as count various hands for the game of Poker.
+In this project, we will programmatically generate tables for permutations P(n, r) and combinations C(n, r), as well as count various hands for the game of Poker.

 [1] Create a function print_table(name, func, n) that prints a (n+1) x (n+1) table for the function f(i, j) where both i and j iterate over 0 thru n inclusive.